jitendrakyadav/pgmsolutions/readme.txt

 	      Suppose your last release version was 1.0.0 then create another branch like release/1.1.0-limited-features from this tag 1.0.0 as following: git checkout -b release/1.1.0-limited-features 1.0.0
-	      cherry-pick those 8 or 10 commits related with only feature-1 from release/1.1.0 to
-	      release/1.1.0-limited-features; test this branch and now you might move further for release with this release/1.1.0-limited-features branch.
+	      cherry-pick those 8 or 10 commits, related with only feature-1 from release/1.1.0 branch to release/1.1.0-limited-features branch; test this branch and now you might move further for release with this release/1.1.0-limited-features branch.
       Case 2: Client says, I want to release only 3 features (like feature-1, feature-2 & feature-4 with 30-32
               commits out of total 40 commits) out of these 4.
-In this case, as maximum features are needed to release so it's not a wise decision to cherry-pick these 30 or 32 commits out of 40 in separate branch as many conflicts may arise and thus later it might be risky.
-So, best decision is here, roll back feature-3 with 8 or 10 commits, test again the branch release/1.1.0 and now move further for release.
+In this case, as maximum features are needed to release so it's not a wise decision to cherry-pick these 30 or 32 commits out of 40 in separate branch as many conflicts may arise and thus it will be time taking and later it might be risky.
+So, best decision is here, roll back feature-3 with only 8 or 10 commits, test again the branch release/1.1.0 and now move further for release.